-And if this wasn't exactly what you were looking for check out my home page - Italian Dessert Recipes and scroll below to see the full list of cookie recipes I have on my site.
+And if this wasn't exactly what you were looking for scroll below and you can see all the Italian cookie recipes I have on my site.

 * 2 cups almonds